 LETBinds context variables to use in projections, conditions or sub-queries.

 GROUP BYDesignates field on which to group the result-set.
-In the current release, you can only group on one field.

 ORDER BYDesignates the field with which to order the result-set.
 Use the optional